raszpl/430FXL2Cache/README.md

     _F000:E2AB                 dw offset loc_FE2AD
     _F000:E2AD ; ---------------------------------------------------------------------------

 This next part is interesting.
-This code tries to make sure we have 512KB cache installed by comparing 8 bytes written to address 0000 with 8 different bytes written to 256KB?
+This code tries to make sure we have 512KB cache installed by writing 8 byte magic number to address 0000, flushing and invalidating both L1 and L2 cache??, then another different magic number to 256KB, another cache flush, and finally checking if first magic number is still there.
 Is cache working in cache_as_ram mode?
-At this moment I dont understand how this works.
+At this moment I dont understand how this works, wbinvd is supposed to drop all cache and we barely initialized ram controller at this point.
+Im lost here.

     _F000:E2AD loc_FE2AD:
     _F000:E2AD                 xor     si, si